 “They (China) are gobbling up Hong Kong, not just politically but culturally and economically too”, Claudia Mo, a pro-democracy Hong Kong lawmaker said.

 “It’s so obvious that they’re trying to assimilate Hong Kong into wider mainland China in every way.
+How would any Taiwanese think that’s going to work for them?”

 Last October, tens of thousands of Taiwan independence campaigners took to the streets in the first large-scale protest calling for an outright independence vote since the island first became a democracy more than 20 years ago.